gryansf/vagrant-puppetdb/README.md

 ```

 *Other Operating Systems*
-- You will need a [hypervisor](https://developer.hashicorp.com/vagrant/docs/providers).
-[VirtualBox](https://www.virtualbox.org/wiki/Downloads) has options for many OS's, as does (VMware)[https://developer.hashicorp.com/vagrant/downloads/vmware]
+- You will need a [hypervisor](https://developer.hashicorp.com/vagrant/docs/providers) to run Vagrant.
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) has options, as does [VMware](https://developer.hashicorp.com/vagrant/downloads/vmware)
 - Ultimately, you will need to be able to run [vagrant up](http://www.vagrantup.com/)

 *Clone the repo to your local system*